masc-ucsc/anubis/README.md

 - Distributed under GNU Lesser General Public License version 2.1

 5. ALPHA / DLX:
-- Distributed under the Bug UnderGround UMich project (http://bug.eecs.umich.edu/).
+- Distributed under the [Bug UnderGround](http://bug.eecs.umich.edu/) UMich project.
 Authors do not warrant or assume any legal responsibility for the accuracy, completeness, or usefulness of this software, nor for any damage derived by its use.